 Rediscovering My Purpose

 Editor’s Note: If you’re a regular follower of our blog, you may recognize Abby Jeske’s name and face by now.
-She works in Lilly’s early phase oncology division, and she has written previous blogs that share her grandfather’s life-saving experience in a clinical trial and their shared Hero’s Journey Art experience.
+She works in Lilly’s early phase oncology division, and she has written previous blogs that share her grandfather’s experience in a clinical trial and his inspiration for her career.
 Recently, as part of the One Person Closer campaign organized by TransCelerate BioPharma, Inc, Abby was given the opportunity to meet her grandfather’s research physician, Dr. Brian Druker.
-In today’s post, she shares what that experience was like.

 I arrived in Portland a day before our scheduled interviews.
 Since I had some time, I decided to spend the day exploring and retracing what I remembered of my Papa’s steps from his visits to the city.
 I hopped on the streetcar—Papa’s mode of transportation to OHSU—and went on a mini-culinary tour of the city, being sure to get my fill of pizza, brews and sweets—Papa’s favorite food categories.

 Amazingly, more than eighteen years later, they were there to share their stories.